akka/alpakka/docs/src/main/paradox/google-cloud-bigquery.md

 Java
 : @@snip [snip](/google-cloud-bigquery/src/test/java/docs/javadsl/GoogleBigQuerySourceDoc.java) { #run-query }

-If you just want to use the built in paging implementation, or you have some specific need you can call the raw api.
+If you want to use the built in paging implementation, or you have some specific needs you can call the raw api.
-The next example shows how you can access some [dryRun](https://cloud.google.com/bigquery/query-plan-explanation) data with the raw api and helpers.
+The next example shows how you can access [dryRun](https://cloud.google.com/bigquery/query-plan-explanation) data with the raw api and helpers.

 Scala
 : @@snip [snip](/google-cloud-bigquery/src/test/scala/docs/scaladsl/GoogleBigQuerySourceDoc.scala) { #dry-run }